 In many car accident lawsuits, the issue of fault is central.
 In other words, “Who was responsible for causing the crash?”

 Many times, the answer is not always singular.
 It could be that more than one person acted with negligence, and therefore more than one may be accountable.
 It’s not at all unusual to have more than one defendant in a crash case, even one that only involves two vehicles.

-As the Boston car accident lawyers at The Law Offices of Jeffrey S. Glassman can explain, plaintiffs in Massachusetts can still recover damages from defendant(s), assuming plaintiff’s share of the blame is not 51 percent or higher.
-In other words, plaintiff can recover damages so long as he or she is not more at-fault than the defendant or defendants collectively.
+As the Boston car accident lawyers at Jeffrey Glassman Injury Lawyers can explain, plaintiffs in Massachusetts can still recover damages from the defendant(s), assuming plaintiff’s share of the blame is not 51 percent or higher.
+In other words, the plaintiff can recover damages so long as he or she is not more at fault than the defendant or defendants collectively.

-For example, if a motorist strikes a pedestrian in a crosswalk, one might assume the motorist is at-fault.
-However, defendant may assert contributory negligence by claiming pedestrian failed to carefully check for traffic before crossing.
+For example, if a motorist strikes a pedestrian in a crosswalk, one might assume the motorist is at fault.
+However, the defendant may assert contributory negligence by claiming pedestrian failed to carefully check for traffic before crossing.

 M.G.L.A.
 231 § 85 is the statute that governs such cases.
 It states:

 Contributory negligence does not bar recovery in any action to recover damages for negligence resulting in injury or death if such negligence was not greater than the total amount of negligence attributable to the person or persons against whom recovery is sought.
 However, damages may be diminished in proportion to the plaintiff’s negligence.